Creative Writing // Master of Fine Arts

 40th Anniversary—MFA Relaunching in Fall 2015

-- Cohort course: develops a strong sense of community among MFA students.
+- Cohort model developing a strong sense of community among MFA students

 The program offers a contemplative academic environment.
-The redesign will better serve students' needs and further enable them to engage with the world as scholars and writers while attending to their busy work schedules and lives.
+The new curriculum will better serve students' needs and further enable them to engage with the world as scholars and writers while attending to their busy work schedules and lives.

 Thank you for your interest in both Naropa University and the Jack Kerouac School of Disembodied Poetics.
-Please note: we are still matriculating for our MFA in Creative Writing & Poetics (residency creative writing program).
-Learn more about the MFA in Creative Writing & Poetics.
+The MFA in Creative Writing low-residency degree is currently pending approval.